skip to main content

 The SD 308 Library Media Center Program will support the district’s mission to educate all students to reach their highest potential, in partnership with our families and communities.

-The vision of the SD 308 Library Media Center program, in collaboration with classroom teachers, will ensure that students can:
+The SD 308 Library Media Center program, in collaboration with classroom teachers, will ensure that students can:

 • Access information efficiently and effectively to inquire, think critically, and gain knowledge